Ryan Shtuka -- Missing in British Columbia Since 2018

 Tattoos: Ryan John Marcus Shtuka did not have any tattoos associated with his profiles.
 If you know that the missing person did have tattoos, then please post a remark at the end of this blog post on the matter.

-Ryan John Marcus Shtuka, a missing person, was last heard from on February 17th, 2018 when he was 20 years old.
-This individual has now been missing for 3 years as of the original publication date of this blog post.
-He went missing from a village where a major ski hill for the region is located to the northeast of Kamloops, British Columbia.
+Ryan John Marcus Shtuka, a missing person, was last heard from on February 17th, 2018, when he was 20 years old.
+This individual has now been missing for 7 years as of 2025.

-The Sun Peaks Village area could be called a party zone.
-Additional to the ski hill, there is a resort at this location.
-The individuals that work at the resort are going to include a lot of transient young adults that live in staff accommodations.
-I've worked in similar settings in Jasper, Banff, Canmore, and Tofino, although the latter didn't have a ski hill.
+The Sun Peaks Village area has a mild nightlife.
+In addition to the ski hill, there is a resort and several hotels at this location.
+The individuals who work in the town will include a lot of transient young adults who live in staff accommodations.

 How did Ryan disappear?
 We can run through some scenarios.